rluta/d3-realtime/README.md

-# Realtime Visulization in D3.js
+# Real-time Visualizations in D3.js

 This presentation is available in 2 versions :